praxisdigital/assignsubmission_pxaiwriter/README.md

 ## GDPR

-- All AJAX files is protected by login.
+- All AJAX files protected by login.
 - Privacy API implemented